 The Rivers School, Weston, MA

-The Rivers School—a 6-12 coed independent day school in Weston, MA, just outside Boston—is seeking a full-time upper school English teacher for the 2022-2023 school year.
-The position includes teaching four classes, advising, and contributing to the school’s co-curricular program as a coach or club advisor.
+This full-time upper school English position includes teaching four classes, advising, and contributing to the school’s co-curricular program as a coach or club advisor.

+Candidates must possess a commitment to professional development and personal growth as a teacher of literature, language, and writing, as well as the ability and desire to collaborate effectively with colleagues to develop the department’s curriculum and pedagogy.
+A team-first attitude, a sincere care for student wellbeing, strong organizational skills, and a commitment to advancing the school’s DEI mission are also essential qualities for a successful Rivers teacher.
 The ideal candidate will have at least two years of experience teaching English, preferably at the high school level.
-Candidates must possess a commitment to professional development and personal growth as a teacher of literature, language, and writing, as well as the ability and desire to collaborate effectively with colleagues on advancing curriculum and pedagogy in the department.
-A team-first attitude, a sincere care for student wellbeing, strong organizational skills, and a commitment to advancing the school’s DEI mission are also essential qualities for a successful Rivers teacher.
-A bachelor’s degree in English or a related subject is required; a master’s degree in English or education is preferred.
+A bachelor’s degree in English or a related subject is required; a master’s degree in English, education, or creative writing is preferred.

 Rivers encourages interest from candidates who will enrich the diversity of identity, experience, and perspectives among our faculty body and school community.
-Rivers offers BIPOC, LGBTQ+, and white ally affinity spaces for faculty, as well as school-wide Professional Learning Networks to support DEI work.
-In addition to extensive mentoring from the Department Chair and Dean of Faculty, all first-year faculty members benefit from a close relationship with a peer mentor and take part in a yearlong onboarding program led by the Director of New Faculty Development.
+Rivers offers BIPOC, LGBTQ+, and white ally affinity spaces for faculty, as well as school-wide professional development to support and enrich our DEI work.
+In addition to extensive mentoring from the Department Chair and Dean of Faculty, all first-year faculty members benefit from a close relationship with a peer mentor and take part in a year-long onboarding program led by the Director of New Faculty Development.

-The Rivers English Department is dedicated to two fundamental beliefs: first, that reading helps students to understand themselves, others, and the world around them; and second, that writing enables them to express themselves and engage with others in that world.
-Through literature, students encounter perspectives, experiences, and voices that improve their ability to empathize and interact positively with other people in our diverse, globalized society.
-We work to instill in students both an appreciation for literature and the critical thinking and interpretive reading skills necessary to understand it.
-Students learn to communicate with clarity, creativity, and precision in both speech and writing through diligent practice and the study of the English language.
-We push students to hone their abilities to construct incisive, compelling, and well-supported arguments in analytical writing and to develop their own authentic voices in personal and creative pieces.
-Inspired by the texts and ideas with which they engage in their English classes, students will graduate with the skills necessary to contribute thoughtfully and meaningfully to the world beyond Rivers as compassionate human beings and socially conscious citizens.
+English Department Mission Statement: The Rivers English Department is dedicated to two fundamental beliefs: first, that reading helps students to understand themselves, others, and the world around them; and second, that writing enables and empowers them to express themselves and engage with others.
+Through literature, students encounter diverse perspectives and experiences and improve their ability to empathize and collaborate with others in our complex, global society.
+We work to foster students’ critical thinking, collaborative discussion, and interpretive reading skills, as well as a lifelong appreciation for literature.
+Through diligent practice, supported by close study of the English language, students learn to communicate with clarity, precision, and authenticity in both speech and writing.
+We push students to develop their creative voices and to hone their abilities to formulate and support original, incisive, and compelling arguments.
+Inspired by the ideas with which they engage in their English classes, students will graduate with the skills and disposition necessary to contribute thoughtfully and meaningfully to the world beyond Rivers as compassionate, courageous, and culturally-competent human beings.